brotatotes/bht-automation/bht gen 3/Acts/Chapter 24/Acts 24 1 bht.md

 # Acts 24:1 Commentary Help Text

 ## BHT:
-After five days since leaving Jerusalem, Ananias and the elders, led by the high priest, appeared before the governor with accusations against Paul.
-Lacking familiarity with Roman legal procedures, they enlisted the help of Tertullus, a Roman orator, to present their case.
-This hiring of a Roman lawyer was necessary, as it was the custom in the provinces and the Jews were not well-versed in Roman law.
-Their actions revealed their evil intentions and the extent of their plot against Paul, but he can find encouragement in this history, knowing that justice will prevail.
+After five days, Ananias and the elders, representing the Sanhedrin, informed the Roman governor against Paul, hiring Tertullus, a Roman advocate, to contend with him.
+This choice of a Roman lawyer was necessary because the Jews were not familiar with Roman legal procedure.
+Their aim went beyond proving Paul's guilt; they sought to oppress him and dampen his ability to defend himself.
+The high priest, aware of his illegal actions, and the elders, conscious of their involvement in the conspiracy to harm Paul, employed a rhetorician to further their oppressive intentions.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "This would be the natural point from which to date the proceedings of the High Priest, &c., who were left in Jerusalem."
+1. "After five days" - This would be the natural point from which to date the proceedings of the High Priest, &c.
-2. "Tertullus] The name is a diminutive from Tertius, as Lucullus from Lucius,—Catullus from Catius."
+2. "Tertullus" - Many Roman youths, who were studying for the bar, were in the habit of accompanying the magistrates into the provinces, to practice themselves in pleading the causes of the provincials.
-3. "informed] laid information; and, as it seems, not by writing, but by word of mouth, since they appeared in person, and Paul was called to confront them."
+3. "Informed" - They laid information; and, as it seems, not by writing, but by word of mouth, since they appeared in person, and Paul was called to confront them.

 ### Jamieson-Fausset-Brown:
-1. "after five days—or, on the fifth day from their departure from Jerusalem."
+1. "after five days—or, on the
+	fifth day from their departure from Jerusalem."
-2. "Ananias . . . with the elders—a deputation of the Sanhedrim."
+2. "Ananias . . . with the
-3. "informed . . . against Paul—"laid information," that is, put in the charges."
+	elders—a deputation of the Sanhedrim."
+3. "a certain orator—one of
+	those Roman advocates who trained themselves for the higher practice of the metropolis by practicing in the provinces, where the Latin language, employed in the courts, was but imperfectly understood and Roman forms were not familiar."

 ### Albert Barnes:
 1. "Ananias, the high priest - See the notes on Acts 23:2."
-2. "With a certain orator named Tertullus - Appointed to accuse Paul."
+2. "Descended - Came down from Jerusalem.
+This was the usual language when a departure from Jerusalem was spoken of.
+See the notes on Acts 15:1."
 3. "Who informed the governor against Paul - Who acted as the accuser, or who managed their cause before the governor."

 ### Marvin Vincent: